min2ha/ukwa-site/content/target/58225/index.en.md

   "subject": null
 }

-# iNews: I treat porn addiction – people have no idea how addictive it is

 News article about a porn addiction therapist and the negative impact of porn on mental health that she has witnessed